dob71/x2swn/README.md

 ==================

-X2SW is a software bundle of Printrun, Skeinforge and Slic3r where all the three packages are tightly integrated an can be easily deployed and configured.
-The configuration for specific printer(if available in the online repository) can be easily retrieved using x2Profiler app (integrated with Printrun UI included in the bundle).
+X2SW is a software bundle of Printrun, Skeinforge and Slic3r where all the three packages are tightly integrated and can be easily deployed and configured.
+The configuration for specific printer (if available in the online repository) can be retrieved using x2Profiler app (integrated with Printrun UI included in the bundle).

 The software installer for MS Windows (XP, Vista, Win7) and binary packages for Linux are available.
 The Windows installer takes care of all the software